takuto-san/100-days-of-code/log.md

 **Reflections**
 By implementing an AI model from scratch in a Python script in addition to the assignment, I was able to deepen my understanding.
 Used a publicly available Kaggle dataset of soccer player face images to train a model on the faces of eight players, including Messi and Ronaldo.

+### Day 6: May 2, 2025

+**Today's Progress**
+I started using Cisco Packet Tracer to study networking.
+Since it was my first day, I worked through the tutorial sections.

+**Reflections**
+Compared to studying theoretical concepts like the OSI reference model, I found it more engaging and less tedious to actually build networks on the screen.Hands-on learning made it easier and more enjoyable.